splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/60-log-observer-connect.md

 Until this point, we have not touched or changed our code, yet we did receive Trace & Profiling/DB Query performance information.
 If we want to get more out of our Java application, we can introduce a small change to our application log setup.

-This change will configure the Spring PetClinic application to use an Otel Based format to write logs, This will allow the (Auto)-instrumentation to add Otel relevant information into the logs.
+This change will configure the Spring PetClinic application to use an Otel-based format to write logs, This will allow the (Auto)-instrumentation to add Otel relevant information into the logs.

-The Splunk Log Observer component is used to view the logs and with this information can automatically relate logs information with APM Services and Traces.
-This feature called **Related Content** will also work with Infra structure.
+The Splunk Log Observer component is used to view the logs and with this information can automatically relate log information with APM Services and Traces.
+This feature called **Related Content** will also work with Infrastructure.

 ## 2. Update Logback config for the services